What is pension consolidation – and how do I do it?

 If you have a defined benefit (final salary) pension scheme, it means your employer guarantees a specific pension income and/or lump sum based on the time you have spent working for that employer and the salary you earned.
 This type of pension is increasingly rare and is now mainly associated with public sector jobs.

 In choosing to transfer a defined benefit pension scheme to a defined contribution scheme, as part of the pension consolidation process, you will sacrifice the certainty of a guaranteed (and often generous) lifetime retirement income for a greater level of flexibility under the pension freedom rules.
 With a defined benefit scheme you can't, for example, take out ad-hoc lump sums.
-You also typically have to wait until you are 65 to start drawing your pension, whereas with a defined contribution scheme you can draw an income or take a lump sum from the age of 55.
-Moreover, by transferring your pension to a defined contribution pension you have the ability to invest the money as you wish in order to provide an income in retirement.
+You also typically have to wait until you are 60 or 65 to start drawing your pension, whereas with a defined contribution scheme you can draw an income or take a lump sum from the age of 55.
+Moreover, by transferring your pension to a defined contribution pension you can invest the money as you wish to provide an income in retirement.
 However, you are then vulnerable to the vagaries of the stock market and could end up losing money, having a smaller retirement income and ultimately exhaust your pension pot before your death.

 It follows that, in most cases, the guaranteed income from a final salary pension will be a better option than transferring the funds to a defined contribution pension.
 Indeed, in most cases it is a legal requirement to seek financial advice before making a decision because of the implications it has on your future financial security.
 The stance of the financial regulator, the FCA, is that financial advisers should start from the assumption that a final salary pension transfer will be unsuitable for most people.
 For a more in-depth discussion on transferring defined benefit pensions, read 'Should I transfer my final salary pension?'.